Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 3.0.3 =
+* Fixed wrong content IDs being sent for translation when sending related content one or two levels deep
+* Fixed plugin unable to change target content IDs when encountering a non-standard post type

 = 3.0.2 =
 * Removed possible target site content duplication when translating